ankitapimple8/ankitapimple8/README.md

 - 🌱 I’m currently learning **everything!**

-- 👯 I’m looking to collaborate on **innovative pprojects for scalable solutions**
+- 👯 I’m looking to collaborate on **innovative projects for scalable solutions**

 - 📫 How to reach me **pimpleankita.work@gmail.com**